Roshanat19/COGNORISE-INFOTECH/README.md

 Recommendations for targeted marketing strategies

 Files:
-customer_personality_analysis.ipynb - Jupyter Notebook with the analysis and visualizations customer_data.csv - Dataset used for the analysis
+TASK 2 - CUSTOMER PERSONALITY ANALYSIS.ipynb - Jupyter Notebook with the analysis and visualizations customer_data.csv - Dataset used for the analysis

 3. BigMart Sales Data